Your Holiday Rights at Work: What UK Employers Must Provide in 2026

 The Statutory Minimum: 5.6 Weeks

-Under the Working Time Regulations 1998, almost all workers in the UK are entitled to a minimum of 5.6 weeks of paid annual leave per year.
-For someone working a standard five-day week, this works out to 28 days.
-This figure can include bank holidays, which is an important distinction that catches many people off guard.
-Your employer is not legally required to give you bank holidays on top of your 28 days; they can count bank holidays as part of your statutory entitlement.
+The Working Time Regulations 1998 give almost every UK worker a minimum of 5.6 weeks' paid annual leave per year.
+For a standard five-day week, that's 28 days.
+But here's the catch that trips everyone up: that 28 days can include bank holidays.
+Your employer doesn't have to give you bank holidays on top.
+They can count them as part of your 28.
+And plenty do.

 How Pro-Rata Works for Part-Time Workers